 3. Wolves vs Birmingham City

-Even though they are not bitter rivals but there is dislike betwen the two for each other.
+Even though they are not bitter rivals but there is dislike between the two for each other.
 The bragging at stake makes it an intense affair.
-Birmingham City could easily be considered as one of the most hated rivals of Wolves FC.
+Birmingham City could easily be considered one of the most hated rivals of Wolves FC.

 So far, the clubs have faced 141 times, with Wolves winning 67 of them, while Blues won 41.